Harris Eisenstadt - Biography

 Brooklyn-based drummer and composer Harris Eisenstadt (b.
 Toronto, 1975) is known for his “deep-sighted and elastic view of improvised music in settings that are both small-scale and expansive.”
 (The New Yorker)

-Eisenstadt has performed all over the globe, received grants from organizations such as South Arts, Meet The Composer, American Composers Forum, Durfee Foundation, and the Canada Council.
+Eisenstadt has performed all over the globe, and received grants from organizations such as South Arts, Meet The Composer, American Composers Forum, Durfee Foundation, & Canada Council for the Arts.

-Poschiavo 50, a collection of fifty compositions for ensembles of any size was composed in residency at the UnCool residency in Poschiavo, Switzerland (2017).
-All fifty pieces have been performed by various ensembles in the US, Switzerland, Brazil, Cuba, and Canada.
-The first batch was documented on Canada Day Quartet Live (2019), recorded live on tour in Europe.
+His recent composition project, Poschiavo 50, fifty pieces for ensembles of any size, was composed at the UnCool residency in Poschiavo, Switzerland (2017).
+All fifty have been performed in the US, Canada, Brazil, Cuba, and Europe.
+The first batch was documented on Canada Day Quartet Live (Clean Feed, 2019), recorded live on tour in Europe.
 The second batch was recorded live on tour in Europe spring 2022.

 Eisenstadt has contributed radio programs, articles, and podcasts to National Public Radio, Public Radio International, Afropop Worldwide, and John Zorn’s Arcana.
 In 2020 he completed the first chapter in the ongoing music and film project titled We Are All Worthy of One Another, a collaboration with the Matanzas, Cuba artist collective El Almacén, involving over thirty Cuban folkloric and classical musicians and film crew.